-H. Exemptions from Local Graduation Requirements
+G. Exemptions from Local Graduation Requirements

-As set forth in Regulation IKF-R, upon notice to the Board of Education, in certain limited circumstances the Superintendent may exempt a student from local graduation course requirements.
-In addition, the Superintendent may exempt certain students who transfer into CMS in the eleventh or twelfth grads from local graduation credit requirements if the students are unable to meet CMS requirements.
+As set forth in Regulation IKF-R, upon notice to the Board of Education, in certain limited circumstances the superintendent may exempt a student from local graduation course requirements.
+In addition, the superintendent may exempt certain students who transfer into CMS in grades 11 and 12 from local graduation credit requirements if the students are unable to meet CMS requirements.
 In all such cases, students must satisfy NC graduation requirements.
-The Superintendent shall develop detailed rules to administer this provision in the regulations accompanying this policy.
+The superintendent shall develop detailed rules to administer this provision in the regulations accompanying this policy.